elysahall/aws-cli/awscli/topics/s3-config.rst

 payload_signing_enabled
 -----------------------

-If set to ``true``, s3 payloads will receive additional content validation in the form of a SHA256 checksum which will be calculated for you and included in the request signature.
-If set to ``false``, the checksum will not be calculated.
+If set to ``true``, s3 payloads receive additional content validation in the form of a SHA256 checksum which will be calculated for you and included in the request signature.
+If set to ``false``, the checksum is not calculated.
-Disabling this can be useful to save the performance overhead that the checksum calculation would otherwise cause.
+Disabling this can save the performance overhead that the checksum calculation would otherwise cause.

 By default, this is disabled for streaming uploads (UploadPart and PutObject),